RuggedScience/atprogram-gui/README.md

 # Intent
 To allow inexperiecned users to easily program Atmel MCUs in a production environment. \
-The GUI allows the flash process to be easily documented and reprodced.
+The GUI allows the flash process to be easily documented and reproduced.

 # Features
 * Drag & Drop multiple files at once